pandanmochi/gato-merge/README.md

 To run the app locally, the following software is needed on your system:

 - Node.js
-- npm (usually comes with Node.js)
+- npm 10.9.0 (or higher, though it's not guaranteed with npm 11)

 ## Installation